-I. Capital Assets
+Capital Assets

 Capital assets which include land, land improvements, buildings, vehicles and furniture and equipment are reported in the government-wide statement of net assets.
 Capital assets are defined as assets with an estimated useful life of greater than one year.
 The District has established a minimum threshold of \$2,500 for capitalization purposes.
 Additions or improvements that significantly extend the useful life of an asset, or that significantly increase the capacity of an asset are capitalized.
+Such assets are recorded at historical cost or estimated historical cost if purchased or constructed.
+Donated capital assets are recorded at acquisition value at the date of donation.
 Expenditures for asset acquisitions and improvements are stated as capital outlay expenditures in the governmental funds.